gflohr/Locale-XGettext/samples/README.md

 ### Language-specific Options

-In order to add your own command-line options you have to override the method `getLanguageSpecificOptions`.
+In order to add your own command-line options you have to override the method `languageSpecificOptions`.
 See this example:

-    def getLanguageSpecificOptions(self, options = None):
+    def languageSpecificOptions(self, options = None):
         return [
                    [
                        'test-binding',